MicrosoftEdge/MSEdgeExplainers/Accessibility/ConfirmationOfAction/explainer.md

   these cases there is no surrounding context (an important consideration for many screen readers), nor any presentation to show.
-Worse yet, since these "live region hacks" do not play a role in the normal presentation flow of the content, they are usually ommitted for performance reasons until it is determined that a particular user needs an "accessible version" of the site (or by heuristically trying to detect this--which is not a recommended practice).
+Worse yet, since these "live region hacks" do not play a role in the normal presentation flow of the content, they are usually omitted for performance reasons until it is determined that a particular user needs an "accessible version" of the site (or by heuristically trying to detect this--which is not a recommended practice).
 Accessibility should be designed into the experience from the start, and not bolted-on as an extra or